TaylorMcKeel/mastermind/README.md

 - Run `npm run start-dev` in your terminal.
 - Open your browser to `http://localhost:5001/`

+## How to Run Test

+- There are a few test, that test the GET, POST, and DELETE requests on the backend.
+- In order to run the tests run `npm test` in your console.

 ## Thought Process

 ## Code Structure